 Final interview

-who fill out at least 4 nightly surveys will qualify to participate in a final interview at the end of the weeklong period.
-The interview will be approximately one hour long and will take place in-person in the lab.
+Participants who fill out at least 4 nightly surveys will qualify to participate in a final interview at the end of the weeklong period.
+The interview will be semi-structured, last approximately one hour long and will take place in-person in the lab.
 We will schedule times with each qualifying participant over email.
-The draft script for the final interview in Appendix C.
+The draft script for the final interview is included in Appendix C.

-The goal of the final interview is to probe characteristics of people that the participants would and would not like to have shared the material they reported ask participants decided not to post the material.
+The goal of the final interview is to probe participants about the underlying factors underlying their decisions not to share certain content on Facebook.
+Specifically, we want to understand the characteristics of people that the participants would and would not like to have shared the material they reported, and extract commonalities between these groups of people across participants to inform ideal default friend groupings.
+Additionally, we will also ask participants to detail any other reasons they might have decided not to post the material.
 We would also like to probe in more detail about participants sharing preferences and social media usage.
+We will prompt participants with their questionnaire responses.

 At the end of the interview, participants will be paid $20 (plus payment for the nightly surveys).